Updates: Autumn/Winter 2017- 2018

-There are currently three screenplay projects in various stages of development
+There are currently no less than five screenplay projects in various stages of development

-- Adaptation of a Joseph Conrad novel (4th draft completing, 120 min,)
+- Adaptation of a Joseph Conrad novel (120 min, 5th draft completing).

 A patient tutor, a stroppy student, and two impatient guards with a world to conquer.